Buprenorphine

 Buprenorphine works to reduce feelings of pain by interrupting the way nerves signal pain between the brain and the body.

-When buprenorphine replaces other opioids, it helps reduce the negative effects of withdrawal, and reduces the harm associated with drug use.
-In this way, buprenorphine makes it easier for people to stop their harmful drug use.
+When buprenorphine replaces other opioids, it helps reduce the negative effects of withdrawal, and reduces the dependence on other opioid drugs.
+In this way, buprenorphine makes it easier for people to stop harmful drug use.

-- sublingual tablets and film — placed under the tongue for quick absorption and rapid action
+- sublingual tablets or film — placed under the tongue for quick absorption and rapid action, for opioid dependence, opioid withdrawal or acute pain

-- transdermal patches — placed on the skin for slow steady release and a continuous effect
+- transdermal patches — placed on the skin for slow, steady release and a continuous effect for 7 days for the management of chronic pain

 What are the possible side effects of taking buprenorphine?

 Like all opioid medicines, buprenorphine can cause life-threatening breathing problems.
-The risk of these is higher:
+The chance of these is higher:

 - when first taking buprenorphine